 Most Massachusetts physician groups are using results from a statewide patient survey to help improve patient experiences, but a significant number are not making use of the information or are making relatively limited efforts.

 Performance-based payments are increasingly common in primary care.
 With persistent disparities in the quality of care that different populations receive, however, such payments may steer new resources away from the care of racial and ethnic minorities and people of low socioeconomic status.
 We simulated performance-based payments to Massachusetts practices serving higher and lower shares of patients from these vulnerable communities in Massachusetts.
 Typical practices serving higher shares of vulnerable populations would receive less per practice compared to others, by estimated amounts of more than $7,000.

 The authors aggregated claims data for the years 2004 and 2005 from four health plans in Massachusetts.

 Health plans and other payers should address statistical uncertainty when they use physician cost-profiles to categorize physicians into low or high-cost tiers.

 Patients are encouraged to select physicians on the basis of characteristics such as education, board certification, and malpractice history.
 But such characteristics are poor proxies for performance on clinical quality measures.

-We studied how health information exchange systems are established by examining the decisions of key stakeholders (health care providers) participating in a health information exchange pilot project in 3 Massachusetts communities.
+The authors studied how health information exchange systems are established by examining the decisions of key stakeholders participating in a health information exchange pilot project in 3 Massachusetts communities.

 Research has shown that managed care (MC) slowed the rate of growth in health care spending in the 1990s, primarily via lower unit prices paid.